DevelAngel/swayr/README.md

 * `urgency_end` is a string which replaces the `{urgency_end}` placeholder in `window_format`.

-It is crucial that during selection (using wofi or some other launcher) each window has a different display string.
+It is crucial that during selection (using wofi or some other menu program) each window has a different display string.
 Therefore, it is highly recommended to include the `{id}` placeholder at least in `window_format`.
 Otherwise, e.g., two terminals (of the same terminal app) with the same working directory (and therefore, the same title) wouldn't be distinguishable.

 ## Questions & Patches